Tag Archives: shady city

 “I heard King Daddy called my Pops a hillbilly freak.
 That’s mighty unkind.
 You’ll find we’re hospitable people.
 So, you’re gonna enjoy this hillbilly buffet whilst we wait on him coming for ya.”

-“If I hear another word outta you I’m gonna put you right in there with him, little bro,” Billy warned.
+“If I hear another word outta you I’m gonna put you right in there with him,” Billy warned.
 “Hush your mouth powder fiend or I’ll make you eat every rat in this damn place and that includes the ones that ain’t in cages.”

 Billy stepped back.
 His nose wrinkled.